Robert S. Beightler: Early life

+Tobias Beightler, pictured here in 1884, was an Ohio pioneer and the ancestor of Robert.
+Tobias married Sarah Amrine, granddaughter of the first permanent settler of Marysville Abraham Amrine.
+The name Beightler is derived from Bigler.

-Beightler was born on March 21, 1892, in Marysville, Ohio, of German-British-French descent.
+Beightler was born on March 21, 1892, in Marysville, Ohio, of diverse European descent.
 He was the son of William P. Beightler, an elected local surveyor, city and state engineer.
 His father was also the president of the Perfect Cigar Company.
 His mother was Joana Sprague, daughter of Franklin B. Sprague and a cousin of Cdre.
 Oliver Hazard Perry, Gov. William Sprague IV, and U.S. Senator William Sprague III.

-Beightler's paternal ancestors came from Germany, having immigrated to and settled in Berks County, Pennsylvania in the 18th century.
+Beightler's paternal ancestors came from Germany, having immigrated to and settled in Berks County, Pennsylvania, in the 18th century.
 In the early 19th century, those ancestors were some of the first pioneers of the western United States, first settling in eastern Ohio, and eventually in Marysville.
-They had served in the American Revolution, and would serve as well in the American Civil War, among other early United States conflicts.
+Tobias Beightler, the patriarch of the Marysville Beightlers, was a cowboy who squatted on land in Marysville before settling into society.
+They served in the American Revolution, and in the American Civil War, among other early United States conflicts.